 - Publication of findings in a peer-reviewed journal

-The project team will be expected to deliver a final report including an analysis of adaptive learning and action in forestry governance and its effectiveness in enhancing livelihood
+The student will be expected to deliver a final report including an analysis of adaptive learning and action in forestry governance and its effectiveness in enhancing livelihood

-The project team’s findings will be shared at workshops at a professional, international conference.
+The student's findings will be shared at workshops at a professional, international conference.
 Findings will be shared with the CGIAR research network, as a CCAFS Working Paper, and submitted to a peer-reviewed journal.

 - Yihan Wang